SH3ll3n/Engineering-Project-Backend/README.md

 # What is it
-Backend Engineering Project is an educational university project to design an computer system to manage the study holiday organization service for guys.
+Backend Engineering Project is an educational university project to design a computer system to manage the study holiday organization service for guys.
 This is backend part.

 # How to install